Peniston Lamb, 1st Viscount Melbourne: Early life

 Lamb was the son of Sir Matthew Lamb, 1st Baronet, and his wife Charlotte (née Coke).
 He was educated at Eton College from 1755 to 1762 and entered Lincoln's Inn in 1769.
 He succeeded in the baronetcy on his father's death on 6 November 1768 and inherited Melbourne Hall in Derbyshire.
 He married Elizabeth Milbanke (1751–1818), daughter of Sir Ralph Milbanke, 5th Baronet, on 13 April 1769.
 She was a young woman of great beauty, intelligence and strong character, who quickly came to dominate her husband completely, and steered them into the centre of polite society.
 In 1770 he began, as Melbourne House, what is now The Albany in London.

 Political career

 At the 1768 general election Lamb was returned unopposed as Member of Parliament for Ludgershall.
-In 1770 he was raised to the Peerage of Ireland as Lord Melbourne, Baron of Kilmore, in the County of Cavan, but as it was an Irish peerage he was allowed to remain in the House of Commons.
+In 1770 he was raised to the Peerage of Ireland as Baron Melbourne, of Kilmore in the County of Cavan, but as it was an Irish peerage he was allowed to remain in the House of Commons.
 He was returned unopposed again as MP for Ludgershall at the elections in 1774 and 1780.
 In 1781 he was created Viscount Melbourne, of Kilmore in the County of Cavan, also in the Peerage of Ireland.
 He was appointed Gentleman of the Bedchamber to the Prince of Wales in 1783 and held the position until 1796.
 At the 1784 general election he stood for Malmesbury and was again returned unopposed.
 He switched again in 1790 and was returned unopposed at Newport, Isle of Wight.
 He resigned his seat in 1793 for his son Peniston.